fledge-iot/fledge-north-opcuaclient/docs/index.rst

       - **OPC UA Server URL**: The url of the OPC UA Server to which data will be sent.
 The URL should be of the form opc.tcp://...

       - **Map**: A map for asset datapoints/attributes to OPC UA node objects.
-A map JSON structure be like the outer names are Asset names and the inner names are Datapoint names.
+A map JSON structure in which the outer names are Asset names and the inner names are Datapoint names.

         For example: